 Dental Hygienists provide dental hygiene treatment and services aimed to promote oral health.
 They generally work in dentist offices, health clinics or they are self-employed.

 The Job Bank indicates good job prospects for Dental Hygienists across the country.
 The positive outlooks are a result of both new available positions being created and retirements.
-The median wage is for a Dental Hygienist is $55/hour in Alberta and $42 in Saskatchewan.
+Moreover, the median wage is for a Dental Hygienist is $53/hour in Alberta and $41 in Saskatchewan.

 5. Medical Doctor